Pratik-P-Punyawant/Analyzing-Post-Pandemic-Demand-for-Shared-Bikes-at-BoomBikes/README.md

-# BoomBikes Shared Bike Demand Analysis-
+# BoomBikes Shared Bike Demand Analysis

 BoomBikes, a US-based bike-sharing service provider, has faced significant revenue challenges due to the COVID-19 pandemic.
 To recover and thrive post-lockdown, the company aims to understand the factors driving the demand for shared bikes.
 This project involves analyzing a large dataset to model bike demand based on various features, enabling BoomBikes to optimize its business strategy and cater to market needs effectively.